 A quotation from a second vendor was obtained for the racks.
 A rack mount circuit breaker panel, P2 panel, was given to C-AD.
 C-AD examined the P2 panels for safety and cost.
 It was suggested that we use a solid metal enclosure on future panels that are fabricated.
 Additional price quotes were obtained by C-AD.
 Changing the G10 structure for the buss bars to commercial standoffs will be investigated.

 WBS 1.6 Software

-WBS 1.6 Software